 Responsibilities

-*Low resident to staff ratio, with an average of 10 residents per aide*
+*Low resident to staff ratio, with an average of 10 Sisters per aide*

 *Generous shift differential for 2nd and 3rd shifts and weekends*